tata88k/divider/README.md

 # DrawableFactory

-when you are using a DrawableFactory, please be aware of this
+When you are using a DrawableFactory, please be aware of this

 ``` java
 new RecyclerViewDivider.DrawableFactory() {